 The disc’s diminished ability to provide cushioning, combined with less joint stability, can lead to bone-on-bone friction and the development of bone spurs (osteophytes), which can begin to pinch adjacent nerves.
 Degenerating discs also are susceptible to herniation or bulging — another threat to neural function.

 How to combat the symptoms of a pinched nerve

 About 90 percent of the time, people who develop pain or other symptoms because of a pinched nerve can find relief using conservative treatment methods, such as pain medication, physical therapy, exercise or behavior modification.
 However, if chronic pain persists after several weeks of conservative treatment, contact Laser Spine Institute.
-Tens of thousands of patients each year find relief from chronic neck or back pain with our minimally invasive, outpatient procedures utilizing advanced, endoscopic techniques.
+Tens of thousands of patients each year find relief from chronic neck or back pain with our minimally invasive, outpatient procedures, which utilize advanced techniques.